gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://www.newtonsoft.com/json">JSON.Net</a> (bundled with executable)

 #### To-Do:
+- add button to create start menu shortcut
+- indicate whether add-on is currently installed or not on the selection screen
 - add settings panel with options to manually set .dll filenames and override the auto-naming
 - add option for add-on delete to resolve dll chainloading conflicts that may be created by the deletion
 - fix arc build templates always downloading